 - The review should be an open and honest assessment.
 By testing and challenging its own governance arrangements, the authority will gain more robust assurance and add value to the accountability it can deliver.
-For example: - o checking consistency of understanding and interpretations across the authority - o testing whether assumptions are valid - identifying gaps in the assurance framework - stress testing/scenario planning for anticipated risks - building understanding of governance.
+For example: - checking consistency of understanding and interpretations across the authority, - testing whether assumptions are valid, - identifying gaps in the assurance framework,

-As well as considering the financial year to which the AGS relates, the evaluation must also look ahead.
-Effectiveness means not only that the arrangements were sufficient to meet the challenges of that year, but also that the authority has built in sufficient governance resilience for the current and future years.

-- Many authorities have found it helpful to have a governance group comprising key officers with key roles such as the monitoring officer, section 151 officer, head of internal audit and risk management lead.
+- stress testing/scenario planning for anticipated risks, and - building understanding of governance. - As well as considering the financial year to which the AGS relates, the evaluation must also look ahead.
+Effectiveness means not only that the arrangements were sufficient to meet the challenges of that year, but also that the authority has built in sufficient governance resilience for the current and future years. - Many authorities have found it helpful to have a governance group comprising key officers with key roles such as the monitoring officer, section 151 officer, head of internal audit, and lead officers for risk management lead and performance.
 The review should assess the evidence of effectiveness and identify weaknesses or other areas where further improvements can be made.
 A corporate review and ownership will support a robust conclusion on whether arrangements are fit for purpose. - The results of the assessment should be reviewed by the leadership team and the audit committee before the final approval in accordance with the requirements of the appropriate regulations.
+When reviewing the AGS, the audit committee should consider the robustness of the underlying evaluation.